Most Popular Genres of Gaming

 Look, it can be just about anything.
 Sim games are relatively straightforward and not too challenging in terms of the skills required.
 Players have a lot of flexibility in planning how to reach their goals while continuing to learn new features of the game.

-Miscellaneous is another word for various things brought together.
-It is a category I would use to sort games that don’t belong anywhere else.
+Miscellaneous would be another word for these out-of-place games.
+It is a category I would use to sort games that either fall into the casual genre or don’t really belong anywhere.
 These games are part of many genres and their subgenres thus making them a mixed bunch.

 A few months ago, I played one “game”, and I use that term loosely because it consisted of me reading text scrolling across a screen.
 I suppose free Flash games belong here too.